Nicholas Shehadie: Sports administration

-Rugby Administration
+Rugby administration

-Shehadie was appointed Chairman of the New South Wales Rugby Union in 1979, a position which gave him a seat on the Australian Rugby Union board, where he was immediately selected Deputy President.
-In 1980 he became President of the ARU, a position held till 1987.
+Shehadie was appointed chairman of the New South Wales Rugby Union in 1979, a position which gave him a seat on the Australian Rugby Union board, where he was immediately selected deputy president.
+In 1980, he became president of the ARU, a position held till 1987.
 He was instrumental in the schoolboy rule changes which outlawed forceful scrum engagements aimed to avoid neck injuries and make schoolboy rugby safer.
 He performed as tour manager on the 1981–82 Australia rugby union tour of Britain and Ireland.

-He was first involved in discussions regarding a Rugby World Cup from 1983 when the ARU raised the matter with the International Rugby Football Board.
+Shehadie was first involved in discussions regarding a Rugby World Cup from 1983 when the ARU raised the matter with the International Rugby Football Board.
 Initial resistance came from the Home Nation unions with the push coming from Australia and New Zealand.
-After much international lobbying a 1985 vote saw France, New Zealand and Australia all for it; Scotland and Ireland against it; with England and Wales both split.
+After much international lobbying, a 1985 vote saw France, New Zealand and Australia all for it; Scotland and Ireland against it; with England and Wales both split.
 The vote was carried and Shehadie was appointed joint chairman on the inaugural Rugby World Cup committee with John Kendall-Carpenter of the IRB and Dick Littlejohn of the New Zealand Rugby Union.
 Shehadie retired after the inaugural 1987 Rugby World Cup and was made a life member of the ARU.

 On 24 October 2011, at the IRB Awards ceremony in Auckland, Shehadie was inducted into the IRB Hall of Fame in recognition of his role in the creation of the Rugby World Cup.